CDCgov/dibbs-text-to-code/data_curation/README.md

 ### terminology_valueset_sync.py

 Contains various functions to pull data from SNOMED, LOINC, and HL7 APIs to provide data for the TTC model.
-For detailed instructions on how to use the various scripts [see link section below](#terminology-valueset-sync-script)
+For detailed instructions on how to use the various scripts [see instruction section below](#terminology-valueset-sync-script)

 ### augmentation.py

 A gathering of various functions to modify data from the different terminology data sets to help with model training and tuning.
+Functions that randomly scramble words, randomly delete characters, and randomly replacing words with related terms are included.
+The `configs.py` is leveraged to allow the user to configure the various parameters/properties for these random data modification functions.

+### configs.py

+A collection of various configurations used to augment data and/or create synthetic data, using the terminology data sets.

+### generation.py

+A script to house functions that can be used to generate data sets used to help train and tune the data models.  ie. `Generate Positive Pairs` - Given the location of one or more files of LOINC codes and some corresponding augmented examples for those codes, this function compiles a list of positive pairs that can be read for model training.
+A positive pair is a tuple of the form (original_loinc_code, augmented_example_of_code).

+### synthetic_lab_results.py

+Generate a CSV of synthetic lab results with labeled values.
+Each row contains a randomized result word (e.g., "positive", "not detected") and a label: 1 for positive terms, 2 for negative terms.
+Optionally, the cript can introduce randomized case changes and typos.

 ## Data Files